Janis-Rullis-IT/dev/Elixir-Phoenix/DB/Select.md

 ### [Using macro syntax](https://hexdocs.pm/ecto/2.1.0-rc.1/Ecto.Query.html#module-macro-api)

-* Can use pipe operator.
+* Advantage: Can use the pipe operator.
+* Disadvantage: Duplicate code - in every method you need to specify the scope `([a],`.
 ```ex
 query = __MODULE__ |> select([a],[a.id])
 ```